three students smiling

 When you start, you would’ve met your lecturers and your personal tutor in the first week.
 They should have introduced themselves to you and provided you with contact details.
 However, if you haven’t got them, you can find them on Gateway.
 Gateway can be found here.
 Once you’ve logged in with your university login details, you can search up a lecturer or tutor via the Staff Directory for their email.
 If you wish to contact a lecturer, the best method is via email.

 If you do so, it’s tradition to start with a formal introduction of ‘Dear *lecturer name*‘.
-If you wish you to arrange a meeting (in person or on Microsoft Teams), this would be when you ask for their availability.
+If you wish to arrange a meeting (in person or on Microsoft Teams), this would be when you ask for their availability.
 It’s then usual and polite to end an email with either ‘Kind regards’ or ‘Best wishes’ followed by your name.

 How should I talk to other students?